Insight 5: Engineering means making the right trade-offs

 - Development time: The time required to develop the solution.

 - Turn-around time: The time required to maintain the solution by making adjustments.

 - Computational requirements: The storage, memory, CPU, GPU, and TPU requirements.

 - Skill requirements: The level of education required by data scientists to contribute to the solution.
-Using uncommon technologies will require retraining time for new maintainers.
+Using uncommon technologies requires retraining time for new maintainers.

-A common mistake of novice engineers is to put emphasis on the wrong properties.
+A common mistake of novice engineers is to emphasize the wrong properties.
 We believe this mistake stems from several factors: